Fix: Diagnostics Policy Service not Running on Windows 10/11

 5. Run a System File Checker Scan

-Finally, you might need to fix a few system files to resolve the DPS error.
+Finally, you might need to fix a few system files to resolve the Diagnostics Policy Service is not running error.
 You can do that with the System File Checker utility in Windows that repairs corrupted system files.
-This is how you can initiate a scan with the SFC tool.

-One, or more, of those resolutions will probably fix the Diagnostics Policy Service error and restore your net connection.
-This article also provides some more general resolutions that can fix internet connections in Windows 10.
+One, or more, of those resolutions, will probably fix the Diagnostics Policy Service error and restore your net connection.

 Similarly, if you are dealing with a lost internet connection error on Windows 10, check our detailed guide to fix it.